 Nursing is a rewarding and demanding career with high levels of personal and professional satisfaction.
 As you consider nursing, it's important to understand both the demands of nursing education programs and the demands of the profession.
-Getting started on developing these habits and characteristics while you are at CCV will prepare you for the rigors of a nursing program and a successful nursing career.
+Strong writing skills in addition to familiarity with APA citation formats, as well as strong critical thinking and analytical skills will be of great benefit.
+Getting started on developing these skills, habits, and characteristics at CCV will prepare you for the rigors of a nursing program and a successful career.